 Their thick tails, as long as their bodies, were perfect for swiping, and despite being spread out in a grey bulk, their sunken black eyes scoured the surroundings with an obsidian intelligence, ready to launch themselves into action at a moment’s notice.

 And as a smaller one idled toward us on squat, powerful legs, its forked tongue swatting away a fly, the world seemed to melt away and transport us back to a prehistoric time where survival, and only survival, mattered.

-Another of Mr Da’s lessons sprang to mind – that Komodo dragons rarely, if ever, attack humans – and put us at our ease, although we were still of no mind to move closer and test the theory, however apocryphal, of the beasts’ poisonous bite.
+Another of Mr Da’s lessons sprang to mind – that Komodo dragons rarely, if ever, attack humans – and put us at our ease, although we still showed no interest in moving closer and testing the theory, however apocryphal, of the beasts’ poisonous bite.

-Come the day’s end, I found myself on the deck of the boat heading back to our base at nearby Labuan Bajo.
-Drawing heavily on an aromatic clove kretek cigarette, I watched Rinca’s receding peaks and wondered if the Komodo dragons weren’t heading in the same direction over the horizon and on to extinction, another lost link to the planet’s ancient past.
+Come the day’s end I found myself on the deck of the boat heading back to our base at nearby Labuan Bajo.
+Drawing heavily on an aromatic clove kretek cigarette, I watched Rinca’s receding peaks, wondering if the Komodo dragons weren’t heading in the same direction over the horizon and on to extinction, another lost link to the planet’s ancient past.